tswow/tswow-wiki-0.13/Introduction/7_CustomTrainer.md

 ## Creatures

 In World of Warcraft, the things that you as a player can select (which shows a portrait when you do) are known as `Units`.
 Both Players and non-player characters are Units.
 Non-player characters are called `Creatures`, even if they are humanoid and friendly to the player.
 When we create custom Creatures, we define what we call a `Creature Template`, which is a common type that many specific creatures in the game can share.
-For example, all the wolves in Northshire Abbey share a single creature template.
+For example, all the wolves outside Northshire Abbey share a single creature template.
 From the Creature Template we can then spawn `Creature Instances`, that correspond to the individual entities you see in the game.

 ### Creating a Trainer NPC